Is A Coup in Hand?

 - Currently, Ben, Marc, and Dominic work or have contracts with the UK Government.
 How were the contracts awarded?
 Were they tendered formally?
 Were advisor roles advertised?
 Is it worth mentioning public interest as opposed to ideology?

-- You’ll recall that Dominic Cummings and Ben Warner have attended SAGE meetings.
+- You’ll recall that Dominic Cummings and Ben Warner attended SAGE meetings.
 Marc Warner of Faculty reportedly attended one too.

 - Depending on your point of view, you may feel that having IT experts attend Scientific Advisory Groups makes sense.
 Alternatively, you may have thoughts about track record, the abuse of power and manipulation.

 - Then, of course, there is the resignation of Sajid Ravid?
 Firstly, firing his advisers was the price of keeping his job.
 Secondly, even if a speck or two of mud adheres to his banking credibility and the sub-prime scandal, at face value, he stood up for himself.

 - Who is boss in the British Government, the PM or someone else?

 Is it okay to give partisan (unelected?) people vast influence in government, hiring and firing employees and politicians?

 Are the best interests of British citizens at the heart of the changes?
 Is something less pure in hand?
 Is it possible the UK may be harmed for years to come?
 Will changes happen at the right time or in a chaotic, unprepared and incompetent, CoVid19 manner?

 Is this the same old ineffective Westminster bubble letting a coup happen?